“Mommy, your handwriting is so good. How did you do that?”

 Pen in hand, at home

 Finally, if your child’s penmanship skills are not getting as much attention, this does not mean they are slacking off.
 The new keyboard-related standards are nothing if not rigorous.
-By the end of fourth grade, the new standards state that students should be able to type a minimum of one page in a single sitting, and by fifth grade it jumps to two full pages in one sitting — something my eighth grader has just mastered this year.
-For many kids, these new keyboarding standards may be quite challenging.
+By the end of fourth grade, students should be able to type a minimum of one page in a single sitting, and by fifth grade it jumps to two full pages in one sitting — something my eighth grader has just mastered this year.
+For many kids, these keyboarding standards may be quite challenging.
 Despite her passion for writing and technology, my fourth grader isn’t close to meeting this standard, so I can imagine she has plenty of company.